-&lt;sup>17 The Reserve Size Order Attribute is described below and in Rule 4703.
+&lt;sup>17 The Reserve Size Order Attribute is described below and in Rule 3301B.

-Volatility) and Rule 4763 (providing for compliance with Regulation SHO).
-In all circumstances where an Order is repriced pursuant to those provisions, it is processed by the System as a new Order with respect to potential execution against Orders on the Exchange Book, price adjustment, routing, reposting to the Exchange Book, and subsequent execution against incoming Orders.
-If multiple Orders at a given price are repriced, the Order in which they are reentered is random, based on the respective processing time for each such Order; provided, however, that in the case of Price to Comply Orders and Post-Only Orders that have their prices adjusted upon entry because they lock a Protected Quotation but that are subsequently displayed at their original entered limit price as provided in Rules 4702(b)(1)(B) and (4)(B), they are processed in accordance with the time priority under which they were previously ranked on the Exchange Book.
+such Order; provided, however, that in the case of Price to Comply Orders and Post-Only Orders that have their prices adjusted upon entry because they lock a Protected Quotation but that are subsequently displayed at their original entered limit price as provided in Rules 4702(b)(1)(B) and (4)(B), they are processed in accordance with the time priority under which they were previously ranked on the PSX Book.
 If an Order is repriced and/or reentered 10,000 times for any reason, the Order will be cancelled.
 This restriction is designed to conserve System resources by limiting the persistence of Orders that update repeatedly without any reasonable prospect of execution.

-Proposed Rule 4702 further describes the behavior of each Order Type.
+Proposed Rule 3301A further describes the behavior of each Order Type.
 Except where otherwise stated, each Order Type is available to all Participants, although certain Order Types and Order Attributes may require the use of a specific protocol.
-As a result, a Participant would be required to use that protocol in order to use Order Types and
+As a result, a Participant would be required to use that protocol in order to use Order Types and Order Attributes available through it.
+Moreover, a small number of Order Types and Order Attributes are available only to registered Market Makers in the security for which they are registered.